almazkun/django_template/README.md

 This is a django started template

 ## Changes
-1. Docker dev and prod setup
+1. Docker Compose dev and prod setup
 1. Templates
 1. Bootstrap 5
 1. Logging